 For over four decades HIV/AIDS has spread fear and grief throughout the world.
 The lethal virus has claimed over 35 million innocent lives, resulted in endless trauma and discrimination, and ignited a massive public scare unlike any other disease.
 But today, what was once a death sentence has in fact become treatable.
 The virus still strikes, spreads and kills, but its body count has greatly plummetted.
-Today, thanks to research and scientific advances, there is reason to hope that humanity is on the verge of winning the war on AIDS - and soon.
+Today, thanks to research and scientific advances, there is reason to hope that humanity is on the verge of winning the war against AIDS - and soon.

 The Berlin Patient: In 1995, Timothy Ray Brown was diagnosed with HIV while studying in Berlin.